abajwa-hw/nifi-service-clustered/README.md

 service ambari-agent status
 ```

-- (Optional) - You can generate BP and cluster file using Ambari recommendations API using these steps.
+- Generate blueprint: you can generate BP and cluster file using Ambari recommendations API using these steps.
-For more details, on the bootstrap scripts see bootstrap script git
+For more details on the bootstrap scripts, see [bootstrap script github](https://github.com/seanorama/ambari-bootstrap)

 ```
 yum install -y python-argparse